 - Information is collected across more than one case at one point in time.

 - The classic ‘social survey’ design.

 - Do not confuse cross-sectional with a survey used to describe a method of collecting data.
 Cross-sectional can use many other methods to collect data, such as structured observation or official statistics.

 - The aim is to collect information on variables to find out about the relationships between those variables.

-PILOT - Research design by Learning from WOeRk, University of Plymouth modified by Marion Kelt, Glasgow Caledonian University is licensed under a Creative Commons Attribution 4.0 International License
+SMILE - Research design by Learning from WOeRk, University of Plymouth modified by Marion Kelt, Glasgow Caledonian University is licensed under a Creative Commons Attribution 4.0 International License